MacPenguin

 3. How can I put together the source?

-4. How do I get the source from CVS?
+4. How do I get old kernel source?

-Kernel.org hosts the version 2.6 kernel sources.
 If you would like the sources for the 2.2 or 2.4 kernels, they are hosted on SourceForge.
-Use these commands to check out the 2.2 kernel sources:
+(The old Linux/m68k project CVS repo at linux-m68k-cvs.ubb.ca no longer exists.)
+Use these commands to check out the 2.2 kernel sources with CVS:

 • export CVSROOT=:pserver:anonymous@linux-mac68k.cvs.sourceforge.net:/cvsroot/linux-mac68k